PranavEranki/AEVB-Pytorch/README.md

 # AEVB In PyTorch

-A custom implementation of AEVB/VAE in PyTorch
+A custom implementation of *Automatic AutoEncoding Variational Bayes* / *Variational AutoEncoder* in PyTorch

 Here are some results: